×

-Imperfect Tense in Spanish: A Comprehensive Guide on How to Use It [Practice Quiz Included!]
+The Imperfect Tense in Spanish: How to Use It with Confidence

-Want to talk about past events or actions that were ongoing or occurred within an indefinite timeframe?
+The imperfect is one of the Spanish past tenses.
+It expresses events and actions that were ongoing or occurred within an indefinite time frame.

-In this post, you’ll learn everything you need to know about the imperfect tense in Spanish—how to conjugate it, when to use it, common expressions used with it, irregular imperfect verbs and how it differs from the very similar preterite.
+In this post, you’ll learn everything you need to know about the imperfect tense in Spanish—how to conjugate it, when to use it, common expressions used with it, irregular imperfect verbs and how it differs from the very similar preterite tense.

 The imperfect tense is one of the five past tenses in Spanish.
 It describes habitual past actions, actions that were ongoing or actions without a specific start and end time.
 It’s formed by adding -aba, -abas, -aba, -ábamos, -abais and -aban to -ar verbs, and -ía, -ías, -ía, -íamos, -íais and -ían to -er and -ir verbs.